Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: The internal system of a hull of model sets

 \begin{prop} \cite{Sch} Let $\Xi ^\Gamma$ be the internal system associated with a cut $\&$ project scheme $(\mathsf{H},\Sigma,\mathbb{R}^d)$ and some window.
 Then there exists a factor map

 mapping a point pattern $\Lambda$ onto the unique element $\Pi (\Lambda )= w_\Lambda $ of $\mathsf{H}$ satisfying

-Moreover, the map $\Pi$ satisfies $\Pi(\Xi)= -W$, and is injective precisely on the dense family of non-singular model sets of $\Xi ^\Gamma$, whose image is the dense subset $NS$ of $\mathsf{H}$. \end{prop} From the above proposition we thus have a correspondence between any $w\in NS$ with a unique non-singular model set $\mathfrak{P}(w+ W)\in \Xi ^\Gamma$, and we may also write $NS$ for the dense subclass of non-singular model sets of $\Xi ^\Gamma$.
+Moreover, the map $\Pi$ satisfies $\Pi(\Xi)= -W$, and is injective precisely on the dense family of nonsingular model sets of $\Xi ^\Gamma$, whose image is the dense subset $NS$ of $\mathsf{H}$. \end{prop}

+From the above proposition we thus have a correspondence between any $w\in NS$ with a unique nonsingular model set $\mathfrak{P}(w+ W)\in \Xi ^\Gamma$, and we may also write $NS$ for the dense subclass of nonsingular model sets of $\Xi ^\Gamma$.
 Thus the internal system $\Xi ^\Gamma$ and the internal space $\mathsf{H}$ as different completions of a single set $NS$.
 This observation allows us to set, for any subset $A$ of $\mathsf{H}$, a corresponding subset of $\Xi ^\Gamma $ of the form

-Such a $[A]_{\Xi}$ will be non-empty if and only if $A$ intersect $NS$.
+Such a $[A]_{\Xi}$ will be non-empty if and only if $A$ intersects $NS$.
 In particular $[A]_{\Xi}$ will have non-empty interior (and hence will be non-empty) whenever $A$ has non-empty interior.
 We will have use of the following lemma, which we state without proof:

 \begin{lem} Let $X$ be a topological space, and $Y$ a dense subset.
 Then each clopen subset $V$ of $X$ is equal to the closure of $V\cap Y$.
-Moreover, if two clopen subsets coincides on $Y$ then they are equal. \end{lem} For instance one is able to show $\Xi = [-W]_\Xi = [-\mathring{W}]_\Xi$, underlying a link between the topology of the internal system and the geometry of $W$ in the internal space.
+Moreover, if two clopen subsets coincide on $Y$, then they are equal. \end{lem}

+For instance, one is able to show $\Xi = [-W]_\Xi = [-\mathring{W}]_\Xi$, underlying a link between the topology of the internal system and the geometry of $W$ in the internal space.

 \begin{prop} There exists an onto and proper continuous morphism